-Want to learn how to manage time off and vacation requests in ClickUp?
+Want to learn how to manage time off and vacation requests in Use our ClickUp affiliate link!?
 Human resources use cases are a great place for ClickUp to step up and save the day, especially since most small businesses don’t have dedicated HR software (yet!).

 In this post, ClickUp course creator Layla at ProcessDriven explains a simple 4 step process to managing, approving, and keeping your team on track when it comes to time-off and vacation requests in ClickUp.